What is a Rally?

-The stock market is volatile and is known for its constant fluctuations.
+The stock market is volatile and known for its constant fluctuations.
 Even seasoned analysts find it hard to predict the direction of the market.
 Stock prices can go down suddenly after a long period of increase.
-The market can also experience a sudden increase in stock prices after a period of a downward trend.
+The market can also experience a sudden increase in stock prices after a long-term downward trend.

 Bear Market Rally

-A bear market rally refers to an uptrend in prices during a primary trend bear market.
+A bear market rally refers to a temporary uptrend in prices during a primary trend bear market.
 The increase is usually between 10% and 20%.
 It starts suddenly and does not last long.
-Notable bear market rallies include the stock market crash in the Dow Jones Industrial Average in 1929 all the way to the market bottom in 1932, and the late 1960s until the early 1970s.
+Notable bear market rallies occurred during the stock market crash in the Dow Jones Industrial Average in 1929 all the way to the market bottom in 1932, and in the late 1960s until the early 1970s.
 It comes in two types:

 #1 Short-term bear market rally

-Usually lasts from half a day to two days, a short-term bear market rally happens when the stock market experiences several lows within a week or month.
+This usually lasts from half a day to two days.
+A short-term bear market rally happens when the stock market experiences several lows within a week or month.

 #2 Intermediate-term bear market rally

-When the stock market experiences multiple bounces or short-term rallies, it is called an intermediate-term bear market rally.
+When the stock market experiences multiple bounces or short-term rallies, they are called an intermediate-term bear market rally.